What would the world be like without sauce?

 budget – swap some or all of the nuts for torn chunks of rustic bread.
 Sourdough is great.

 nut-free – replace nuts with cooked or canned legumes such as cannellini beans, butter beans or chickpeas.
 You might need a little more or less vinegar.

-no sherry vinegar? – no problem.
-Use lemon juice or other wine vinegars.
+no sherry vinegar? – Use lemon juice or other wine vinegars.
 Rice vinegar is great.

 different nuts – pine nuts, almonds, walnuts, pecans, peanuts (or use peanut butter with less water).
 So many options.